amir-prod/chem-mcq/README.md

 # MCQ Agent — LangGraph Workflow

 Agentic pipeline for generating chemistry multiple-choice questions using RAG over sample exams and MCQ best-practice documents.
-Questions are generated, evaluated, revised in a loop, and written to JSON/Markdown.
+Each question is planned with a blueprint, generated with exam style and best-practice constraints, reviewed for content accuracy and item quality, checked for duplicates, revised when needed, and written to JSON/Markdown.
+Failed questions are rejected—not saved as completed.

 ## Project layout